djvill/APLS/doc/about/user-interface.md

   - **More intuitive alignment**: For technical reasons relating to the [annotation graph][fromont-2017] data structure, <span class="layer-id">turn</span>, <span class="layer-id">word</span>, and <span class="layer-id">segment</span> have "Sub-interval" alignment even though intuitively they should have "Complete interval" alignment.
 The layer picker now shows them as having "Complete interval" alignment.
 - **Docpage links**: The new controls bar at the bottom of the layer picker not only contains controls for showing/hiding information like layer icons, it also links to relevant documentation pages.
 - **Cursor**: Previously, it wasn't obvious that you could hover over a layer/attribute name to bring up a longer description.
 Now, the mouse pointer changes to a ["help" cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) to cue users to this fact.
+- **Bugfix**: On the search and transcript page, most layer checkboxes are hidden when the page loads, with batches of checkboxes made visible by selecting [projects]({{ '/doc/layer-typology#project' | relative_url }}).
+Previously, if you selected a project, selected a layer in the project, then deselected the project, that layer's checkbox would disappear.
+Now, checkboxes for selected layers don't disappear even if their project is deselected.

 ### Individual transcript pages